 Tracie Lee, M.A.
 (Ed)., R.P.

-I provide psychotherapy to adults and couples who are experiencing issues related, but not limited to, anxiety and depression, self-esteem, interpersonal and couple relationship functioning (e.g., divorce/separation, infidelity, intimacy issues, family issues), sexuality, body image concerns, personality disorders, identity issues (e.g., professional, gender, sexual), suicidal ideation or self-harming, trauma and domestic abuse, and workplace and school functioning (e.g., burnout, workplace stress, performance).
+I provide psychotherapy to adults and couples who are experiencing issues related but not limited to, anxiety and depression, self-esteem, interpersonal and couple relationship functioning (e.g., divorce/separation, infidelity, intimacy issues, parenting, family issues), sexuality, body image concerns, personality disorders, identity issues (e.g., professional, gender, sexual), suicidal ideation or self-harming, trauma and domestic abuse, and workplace and school functioning (e.g., burnout, workplace stress, performance).

 Throughout our work together, it is my intention to create a safe and compassionate space for you to share your story.
 I strive to maintain a collaborative, attuned, and empathic relationship with you, and to work at a pace that feels comfortable to you.
 My philosophy is that the quality of our therapeutic relationship is at the heart of facilitating therapeutic change.
 Therefore, in the first few sessions, we will explore and clarify your goals for therapy.
 Evidence-based, scientific questionnaires will also be administered to inform the course of your treatment and to provide a holistic assessment of your psychological well-being.
 Throughout the course of therapy, we will periodically assess your progress towards your therapeutic goals and adapt your treatment plan to best suit your needs.

 I completed my Honours B.Sc. in Psychology at McMaster University and my M.A.
 (Ed). in Counselling at the University of Ottawa.
-Currently, I am pursuing my Ph.D. in Clinical Psychology at Fielding Graduate University.
+Currently, I am pursuing a Ph.D. in Clinical Psychology at Fielding Graduate University.

 Lee, T. (2016, July).
 Staying Attuned with Each Other: A Theoretical Review of the Experience and Impact of Attunement in Couple Relationships.
 Poster presentation at the 9th Biennial International Meaning Conference, Toronto, Canada.